 Known for: French impressionist and post-impressionist paintings, the collection of the University of London’s Courtauld Institute of Art

-The Courtauld Gallery has had some time to make sure its digital content strategy is up to standard: it’s been closed since late 2018 for a major redevelopment.
-Throughout this time, it’s kept visitors engaged through comprehensive virtual tours through each room of the gallery, digital exhibitions, and thought-leadership articles and webinars led by the Courtauld Institute of Art.
+The Courtauld Gallery had some time to make sure its digital content strategy is up to standard: it was closed in late 2018 for a major redevelopment.
+Throughout this time, it kept visitors engaged through comprehensive virtual tours through each room of the gallery, digital exhibitions, and thought-leadership articles and webinars led by the Courtauld Institute of Art.

 Under the Gallery tab on the Courtauld’s website you’ll find ‘Watch’ and ‘Listen’ sections hosting videos and podcasts on a variety of topics, including some famous names and faces discussing art!
 For those who don’t fancy a virtual tour, they also have high-res images of their collection by medium: paintings, prints and drawings, sculpture and decorative arts.

 The variety of ways to explore the collection makes it very accessible to all kinds of audiences.
 The Courtauld benefits from the expertise of its academics and students when putting on events such as the Open Hour, an online series of lectures and performances on “all things art history.”